slama-pakhrin/slama-pakhrin/README.md

 - Python

 I am looking forward to get good grasp on all of them within the first quarter of the year 2024.
-I am currently working on my portfolio and some bunch of other projects.
+* Currently working on my portfolio and Web App projects.

 ### Good with ✨